This is my grandmother’s old banana bread recipe. It is denser than your traditional recipe which makes it unique and fun to try.

 Happy New Year!
-What a whirlwind we had in 2020.
+This last year of 2020 was a whirlwind.
 It seemed like such a long month back in March, and then all of a sudden it was December.
 I absolutely love the holidays, and we made sure to send this crazy year out with a bang.

-I begged to have them.
+I begged to have all of the recipes.
 My grandmother said to go ahead and take them, but my mom didn’t want the inheritance to skip a generation.
-I asked a few times for them, and was told a few times from my mom to stop asking about it.
+I asked quite a few times for them, and was told more than a few times from my mom to stop asking about it.

-When a present showed up in the mail this Christmas with a tag on it that said for Mary Susan and posterity, I hoped that it was my grandmother’s recipes, and it was!
+My mom shipped out some of our Christmas presents from Virginia, so I automatically knew they weren’t from Amazon.
+When a present showed up with my name on the tag, I hoped that it was my grandmother’s recipes.
+To my surprise it was!
 It was the first present I opened, and when I realized what it was, I cried.
 I loved seeing the recipes in my grandmother’s handwriting.
-Her cursive is so unique, and I just love it, especially since she can’t write very well anymore.
+Her cursive handwriting is so unique, and I just love it.
+This cookbook is especially sentimental since she can’t write very well anymore.

-Honestly, the only thing I really remember her making is her fried chicken, homemade macaroni and cheese, and blue kool-aid, but this gift is a treasure.
+Although the only thing I can remember her making is fried chicken, blue kool-aid, and macaroni and cheese.
+Despite my lack of memory, this gift is a treasure.
 A majority of the recipes call for margarine (gag!), but I’m going to try out as many of the recipes as I can with a few substitutions here and there.

-We had so many bananas going bad this past week (read we’ve been eating too many sweets), that I landed on one of her banana bread recipes.
+We had so many bananas going bad this past week, that I landed on one of her banana bread recipes.
 Of course the recipe called for nuts, and I subbed it for chocolate chips because they just go with banana bread.

 This banana bread was really dense and more like an actual bread which was interesting.
 It was a nice change from your typical sweet bread.
 I love things that are different, and this recipe is one of them.